64.6% of people click on Google Ads when they are looking to buy an item online – proving that paid ads can be very successful for advertisers.

 It’s safe to say that we’re capturing a good quantity of leads from our PPC ads and landing pages.
 This is what we want for your campaigns as well, and precisely the purpose for this article today.

-Still, there is a major issue with a lot of PPC ads that we come across, and today is the day that we solve this issue.
+We’ve already explained the importance of creating PPC landing pages in this post.
+But still, there is a major issue with a lot of PPC ads that we come across, and today is the day that we solve this issue.

 It has nothing to do with poor quality scores or irrelevant keywords.
 The problem is much more basic than that – the fact that most PPC ads still direct visitors to a homepage instead of a landing page.